 Markets might go sideways but you can stay ahead

-Sideways markets can be frustrating but the secret is to maintain your investment process.
+Sideways markets can be frustrating to wait through, but the secret is to maintain your investment process even if you don’t see returns for months in a row.
 Patient investors who stick to their process and ignore the noise are the ones who will be rewarded over the long run.